Quick Facts about ASNR

 - was founded in 1962 with 14 members; has grown to over 4,200 members today;

 - sponsors and accredits an Annual Meeting, featuring presentations of scientific papers and posters, seminars, workshops, symposia, scientific exhibits, electronic exhibits, How-To Sessions, and technical exhibits;

 - collaborates with allied specialty societies to cover various aspects of neuroradiology at the Annual Meeting, including Functional Neuroradiology, Head and Neck Radiology, Interventional Neuroradiology, Pediatric Neuroradiology, and Spine Radiology;

 - partners with industry to further the Society’s educational and research goals;

-- provides forum for publication of scientific work through peer-reviewed journal, American Journal of Neuroradiology;
+- provides forum for publication of scientific work through peer-reviewed journal, American Journal of Neuroradiology (AJNR);

-- promotes and provides funding for education and research in Neuroradiology through support of Neuroradiology Education and Research (NER) Foundation;
+- promotes and provides funding for education and research in neuroradiology through support of the Foundation of the ASNR;

-- represents socioeconomic interests of members through ASNR Clinical Practice Committee and subcommittees; representation in American Medical Association House of Delegates; involvement in committees and commissions of American College of Radiology and American Heart Association; and Centers for Medicaid and Medicare Services coding and reimbursement process;
+- represents socioeconomic interests of members through ASNR Health Policy Committee and subcommittees; representation in American Medical Association House of Delegates; involvement in committees and commissions of American College of Radiology and American Heart Association; and Centers for Medicaid and Medicare Services coding and reimbursement process;

-- promotes networking through Society website www.asnr.org, where members can participate in career development and networking opportunities;
+- promotes networking through its website www.asnr.org, where members can participate in career development and networking opportunities;

 - recognizes clinical and scientific excellence through variety of awards and fellowships;